tinacms/markdown-bot/README.md

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/tinacms/ai-content)

-This will clone the repo to your github account and deploy it to Netlify.
+This will clone the repo to your GitHub account and deploy it to Netlify.
 [See below](#env-variables) for the required env variables.

-### Self-hosting on Render
+#### Self-hosting on Render

 > NOTE: when using the free tier you may get frequent 503 errors due to the app being put to sleep.
 To avoid this you can upgrade to the paid tier.